ShadowfireAngel/Aelar-Wares/README.md

 There shouldn't be any compatability issues with other mods unless they make use of the same store Aelar is in.
 This mod should also be fully compatabile with EET.

-PLEASE NOTE: Once installed, Maheer (Storekeep near Quataris) will no longer appear inside his store during night hours and as such, the building will be empty during night hours.
-Maheer can still be found in his usual location during day hours however.

 Below are examples of some of the wares Aelar has to offer!

 Vampiric Star +2: